nalbarr/hello-luke-java/README.md

 (NLA)
 This is your "anchor project".
 Other projects are used to support learning here and eventually you will move in parallel, once you have a strong core and foundations.
 To start, we will adventure using Java as a core base language and compare and contrast two other languages C# and Python.

-I am dividing them into 3 categories: 1) basic, 2) advanced, 3) go pro
+I am dividing them into 4 categories: 1) basic, 2) intermediate, 3) advanced, 4) go pro

 ## Tools, etc.
 We will start all exercises using small and simple projects.
-These projects will use just a console program with simple main() entry point before introducing too much other "stuff".
+These projects will use just a stand alone "console" program with simple main() entry point before introducing too much other "stuff".
 However, the goal is to get past this and to start building full applications using more complex architectures.

 ### Basic
 These projects are based on what we explore step by step, question by question and not specifically directed but show your personal journey and evolution.
 I asked around on what core CS fundamentals should be covered first.